Anthropic Shipped the Runtime. Who Ships the Governance?

 What Does “Least Agency” Mean for Managed Agents Tool Scoping?

 The design obligation under Liriano v.
 Hobart Corp.
 (N.Y.
-1998) extends this further: manufacturers are liable even when third parties misuse a product in foreseeable ways.18 Prompt injection is a known, cataloged attack vector.11 If your agent has web access and an attacker injects a malicious instruction through a fetched page, the question is not whether the agent was tricked.
+1998) extends this further: a manufacturer’s duty to warn can survive even where an obvious-danger defense or third-party modification would otherwise defeat liability---when the misuse is foreseeable, the duty is not extinguished.18 Prompt injection is a known, cataloged attack vector.11 If your agent has web access and an attacker injects a malicious instruction through a fetched page, the question is not whether the agent was tricked.
 The question is whether the deployer designed against a foreseeable attack.

 Every tool you enable on a Managed Agent is a tool you will have to justify if the agent misuses it.
 Start from zero and add only what the use case requires.